Why Choose Lewis-Palmer School District 38?

 LPSD is Accredited with Distinction by the state of Colorado and consistently ranks among the top school districts in the state.
 For more information about this distinction, visit CDE's Districts Accredited with Distinction.
 LPSD's students regularly place in the top ten percent for college entrance and state exams and more than 85 percent of LPSD graduates plan to continue on to post-secondary education.
+Those graduates also represent one of the highest graduation rates in the region, as LPSD tied for the region's highest graduation rate by the Colorado Department of Education.
 Additional comparison information for LPSD and neighboring school districts is available in Schoolview.

 What opportunities does LPSD provide for gifted students?

 LPSD has a gifted and talented facilitator who guides gifted and talented programming at each LPSD school.
-For more information about LPSD's gifted education programs, visit LPSD's Gifted and Talented Education page.
+Each potential gifted student will go through an identification process to assure their identified needs are met.
+For more information about LPSD's gifted education programs, please visit the Gifted and Talented Education page.

 Does LPSD offer a preschool program?

 LPSD offers preschool programs at Bear Creek Elementary School, Kilmer Elementary School, Lewis-Palmer Elementary School, and Palmer Lake Early Childhood Center.
-For more information about these programs including schedules and tuition rates, please visit LPSD's Preschool and Early Childhood Programs page.
+LPSD Preschools and Early Childhood Education Programs recognize the unique and individual opportunity for each child to develop their social, emotional, language, cognitive, fine and gross motor skills in a developmentally appropriate environment.
+For more information about these programs including schedules and tuition rates, please visit the Preschool and Early Childhood Programs page.

 Does LPSD have on-campus childcare before and after school?